-Applications that have not been encouraged by DOE may be declined without merit review.
+Applications that have not been encouraged by DOE will be declined without merit review.

-The pre-application must begin with a title page that will not count toward the pre-application page limitation.
-Include, at the top of the first page, the following information:
+The pre-application must include, at the top of the first page, the following information:

+Title of Pre-application

+Principal Investigator Name, Job Title

+Lead Institution

-Title of Pre-application Principal Investigator Name, Job Title [Lead] Institution PI Phone Number, PI Email Address NOFO Number: Include the NOFO Number indicated on the cover of this NOFO Include a list of all senior/key personnel at the applicant and team member institutions.
+PI Phone Number, PI Email Address

+NOFO Number: Include the NOFO Number indicated on the cover of this NOFO Keywords: (up to 5 keywords/phrases regarding the focus of the activity)

-The material listed here defines the required content of a title page.
-Additional material is not allowed.
+The material listed here defines the minimum acceptable information on a title page.
+Additional information may be provided at the applicant's discretion.